 You can use either salted or unsalted butter here, but my preference is always unsalted butter, as it tends to be the best butter.
 If using unsalted butter, you can add a pinch of salt to the cookie dough.

 Rice Flour – rice flour is relatively easy to find and makes all the difference in these shortbread cookies.
-I highly recommend seeking it out and using for these cookies!
+I highly recommend seeking it out and using it for these cookies!
 Look for White Rice Flour from Bob’s Red Mill or Clubhouse, among others or if you are in Canada, you’ll easily find it at Bulk Barn.
 You don’t want to use any rice flour labelled as “glutinous”, as that is a different product.

-If you absolutely can’t find rice flour, you can substitute an equal amount of cornstarch (cornflour), though cornstarch will produce less crispy cookie.
+If you absolutely can’t find rice flour, you can substitute an equal amount of cornstarch (cornflour), though cornstarch will produce a less crispy cookie.

-All Purpose Flour – I prefer regular bleached all purpose flour for these cookies, as it produces a lighter coloured cookie, but unbleached all purpose flour will work here, as well.
+All-Purpose Flour – I prefer regular bleached all-purpose flour for these cookies, as it produces a lighter- coloured cookie, but unbleached all-purpose flour will work here, as well.

 White granulated sugar – this recipe is written for regular, white granulated sugar.
 If you like to experiment, instead of 1/2 cup regular white sugar, use 1/4 cup superfine white sugar and 1/4 cup regular white sugar.
 The superfine sugar does lovely things to the finished texture, though I found it a little too sweet when I tried all superfine sugar.

-How to make Scottish Shortbread: In Photos
+How to make Scottish shortbread

-Don’t expect this dough to really “come together” as you are mixing it.
+- Don’t expect this dough to really “come together” as you are mixing it.
 It will and should be sandy, with small, even-sized pieces of butter.
 If you squeeze a small bit together though, it should clump (you can see a “clump” in the process photo below where it’s dumped into the pan.
 That is a clump, not a lump of butter on top.)

-After adding to your pan, use your kitchen spatula to press down firmly into the pan.
+- After adding to your pan, use your kitchen spatula to press down firmly into the pan.
 I’ve added some pictures just to assure you that yes, this is what it’s supposed to look like :)

-If by chance your dough has turned out more moist than shown here, it may be due to your butter having more moisture in it.
+- If by chance your dough has turned out more moist than shown here, it may be due to your butter having more moisture in it.
 As long as it isn’t too moist (sticky), it will be fine.
 If your dough is sticky, you have likely not added enough flour (perhaps due to how you measured it).
 I would suggest adding a bit more flour, as needed, until the dough is no longer sticky.

 - If your butter has a lot of moisture (less expensive butter tends to have more water in it), your dough may be more moist than is shown here.
 The cookies will still be fine, but with a slightly different texture.

-- For the final cooking period (with the oven off), leave in the oven for 30 minutes for crisp, but still light coloured cookies or 45 minutes for crispier, lightly golden cookies.
+- For the final cooking period (with the oven off), leave in the oven for 30 minutes for crisp, but still light-coloured cookies or 45 minutes for crispier, lightly golden cookies.
 I personally find about 40 minutes just perfect.

 - If you like, you can sprinkle a little white sugar on top of your cookies before the final baking.

 - As these cookies have a very fine texture, they are quite fragile and prone to breaking as you work through making them.
-If you are just making for yourself, no worries if one or two break, but if making these to gift, consider cutting smaller pieces (1-inch x 2-inch maybe) or even squares, so they will be less likely to break.
+If you are just making for yourself, no worries if one or two break, but if making these as a gift, consider cutting smaller pieces (1-inch x 2-inch maybe) or even squares, so they will be less likely to break.

 - If you find your cookie sticks break in the middle, you can often “repair” them before the final cooking by simply pressing the two pieces together well.
 They will often mend together during the final bake.